 The galaxy dynamics group at the Jeremiah Horrocks Institute studies the dynamics of galaxies, including the Milky Way, to understand their formation and evolution.
 Our main approach is using supercomputer simulations to model the cooling of gas inside dark matter halos leading to star formation, and supernovae explosions.
 One of the key issues we are currently working on is the formation of nuclear star clusters that are often present at the centres of galaxies and their relation to supermassive black holes millions of times more massive than the Sun.

-Populations of stars in galaxies can tell us a lot about the formation and evolution of galaxies and their various structural components.
-Spiral galaxies are complex systems, with multiple components including disks, bulges, bars and spiral arms, whereas spheroidal galaxies such as dwarf spheroidals and dwarf and giant ellipticals are dominated by a single structural component.
-Early-type galaxies consist of elliptical (E) and lenticular (S0) galaxies that generally have lower levels of on-going star formation than spiral galaxies.
-However, exactly when their stars were made is hard to uncover.
-In most external galaxies we cannot resolve individual stars, but instead we observe the light from populations of stars
+The ages and chemical compositions of different populations of stars in galaxies can tell us a great deal about the formation and evolution of galaxies and their various structural components.
+Spiral galaxies are complex systems with both actively star forming and passive components, including disks, bulges, halos, bars and spiral arms, whereas early-type galaxies [elliptical and lenticular galaxies] generally have lower levels of star formation and are dominated by a single structural component.
+However, exactly when, and sometimes where, their stars were made is hard to uncover.
+In most external galaxies we cannot resolve individual stars, but instead we observe the integrated light from various populations of stars.
+The stellar populations group works to make sense of the information provided by these jumbled stellar populations and to constrain the method of formation of the various galactic components.
+Stellar databases such as MILES are being developed to increase our understanding of stellar populations in galaxies.
+Anne Sansom leads the UK membership of the MILES international consortium.

 Dr Roger Clowes leads an international team investigating quasars.
 More specifically the grouping of quasars together to form a large scale structure but also the enviroment surrounding these quasars and the quasar emission